GiorgioDeAngelis/smart-ar-viewer/readme.txt

 ✅ **AR View:-** Turn your 3D models into Augmented Reality for an immersive experience.
 ✅ **Custom Poster:-** You can tailor the poster content of your AR image.
 ✅ **Custom Environment:-** Change the total display environment of your content and customize model placement.
+✅ **AR Placement Mode:-** Choose between floor and wall placement for AR viewing experience.
+✅ **Responsive:-** Responsive for any device.
 ✅ **AR Model:-** Choose your preferred AR model by model viewer project.
 ✅ **Canvas:-** Fully customize the display canvas for frontend presentation.
 ✅ **Camera Settings:-** Customize camera placement for your AR and 3D models.